 A quaint, but delightful and chic spot -- Le Petit Bar is a wine bar and sister to St Veronus next door.
 The wine list is always changing and features local wines and wines from abroad.
 The charcuterie options are top shelf with choices of local cheese, meats, and smoked salmon paired perfectly with fruit, mustards and honey.
 Speaking of top shelf, I love watching the bartender use a ladder to fetch things from the ceiling high shelves.
 Come for Sparkling Thursdays where you can taste Prosecco cocktails for $6.
 Salud!

 Peterborough loves its farmer's markets and it shows in the culinary scene.
 There is a distinct respect for supporting local farmers.
 I love them too.
-Markets run every Wednesday throughout the summer, and Saturday all year-round.
+Markets run every Wednesday throughout the summer, and Saturday all year-round (there are 2 on Saturday -- that's a whole other story).
 Shopping seasonally is made easy by these farmers.
 Hard Winter Bread Co. makes bagels right at that market that rival Montreal's.
 You have to get there early, but it's worth it.
 Don't forget smoked salmon and cream cheese.